TykTechnologies/tyk-github-actions/tests/rate-limit/docs/redis/README.md

 ![Sentinel requests](./sentinel-requests.png)

 Sliding log begins to count traffic in the current window and will start to block traffic if the capacity is exceeded.
+It will continue to block traffic as long as the rate is higher than configured.

+- If sentinel is configured, it will block traffic until at least `per` duration.
+- If sentinel is NOT configured, it will block traffic until request rate drops.

+The main difference is just the amount of time requests get blocked.
+Blocked requests continue to be counted against the rate limit.

 ## DRL (non-redis)